March Colorectal Cancer Awareness Month

 - Talk to people in your community about the importance of getting screened for colorectal cancer starting at age 50.

-- Ask doctors and nurses to speak to people age 50 and older about the importance of getting screened.
+- Ask doctors and nurses to talk to patients age 50 and older about the importance of getting screened.

 How can I help spread the word?